[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 6-12-2013 by Ord. No. 2013-07. Amendments noted where applicable.]

-Make reports to the member of immediately preceding him/her, in rank or, in his/her absence, to the next superior officer or the Chief.
+Make reports to the member immediately preceding him/her in rank or, in his/her absence, to the next superior officer or the Chief.

 The minimum duties of every regular member of the Department shall include and be limited to the following: